eshinn/aspittel.github.io/README.md

 # My Portfolio Site!

 ## Motivation
 My motivation for writing my personal site was to have a good place for people to get in touch with me after giving talks.
-Also, I don't get many excuses to write static sites so this was pretty fun!
+Also, I don't get many excuses to write static sites so this was **so** much fun!

 ## Code Style
 I stick to standard.js for JavaScript

 ## Features
-The interactive polka-dot background's CSS was definitely a challenge.
+All of the CSS!
+I challenged myself to not use a framework and there's flexbox, animations, pseudoclasses, parallax, canvas, etc.!
+It was definitely a challenge to get everything looking great!

 ## Stack
 * HTML5
-* CSS
-    * Materialize CSS
+* CSS3
 * JavaScript
-    * Particles.js
+    * P5JS for the dynamic random shapes!

 ## Deployment
 Site is deployed at https://aspittel.github.io.